SpellholdStudios/1pp/README.md

   - [105] 1ppv4: Avatar fixes (105_avatars.tph)
     - Replaced `GAME_IS` conditions with variables checks to speed up install time.
     - Copy entire folders instead of infinite lines.

+  - [113] 1ppv4: Smart Avatar & Armour Switching (113_switch.tph)
+    - Replaced `GAME_IS` conditions with variables checks to speed up install time.
+    - Copy entire folders instead of infinite lines.
+    - Used newer and more efficient `ADD_ITEM_EQEFFECT` WeiDU function to replace so many lines of codes.

   - [114] 1ppv4: Softer Spell Effects (114_effects.tph)
     - Replaced `READLN` action \~*WARNING: This component will only work properly with 3D support enabled (alpha blending).
 Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.*\~ with reading '3D Acceleration=1' in baldur.ini, icewind.ini or icewind2.ini before running the component.